Internal Medicine Interview Section 1: Portfolio

-The internal medicine interview portfolio station is designed to test your commitment to internal medicine training.
+The internal medicine interview portfolio or commitment section is designed to test your commitment to internal medicine training.

 - Spend time re-reading old audits, presentations and publications.
 Anything included in your Portfolio may be discussed by the interviewers and it is important that you can recall data and results from projects you undertook several years previously

-- Be honest with everything on the portfolio checklist and make sure you have included sufficient evidence to back it up
+- Be honest with everything on the self-assessment and make sure you have included sufficient evidence to back it up

 - You will be nervous but speak clearly and remember it is an easy win having the presentation as the first part of your interview.